match4everyone/match4everything/README.md

 #### Alternative way to create JS bundles locally

-To build locally node needs to be installed, for example using [Node Version Manager](https://github.com/nvm-sh/nvm) to install node.
+To build locally, node needs to be installed, for example using [Node Version Manager](https://github.com/nvm-sh/nvm) to install node.
 Dependencies can then be installed using `cd frontend && npm install`

 All commands need to be executed in `./frontend`.
 - Build javascript bundles: `npm run build`
-- Build javascript bundles in devMode and rebuilt when changes are made: `npm run dev`
+- Build javascript bundles in devMode and rebuild when changes are made: `npm run dev`

 #### Loading bundles in Python